shubhamjw10/Finance-Datascience-Porfolio/README.md

 ## Project 3:
 Value investing analysis where I screen stocks based on ROE and EPSG then construct a portfolio using the screened stocks with the help of optimization technique developed in project1.

+## Project 4:
+Using the value investment portfolio in project 3 we calculate the beta and alpha of our porfolio and compare it with the benchmark of S&P 500 index.